 We will not use your personal information for any purpose other than the purposes we told you about at the time you agreed to share it with us, unless we are required to do so by law.
 If we wish to use your personal information for any other purpose, we will contact you to explain this purpose, and ask for your explicit permission.

 How will we store this information?

-We use an online cloud-based case management system, and this is where we store all information relating to our legal casework, including our email communications, as well as our other training, research and policy work.
-The data is securely stored and access is restricted to only members of our staff, and the IT case management system provider, who require this information to do our work.
+We use secure online cloud-based servers, and this is where we store all information relating to our legal casework, including our email communications, as well as our other training, research and policy work.
+The data is securely stored and access is restricted to only members of our staff, our IT services providers, and our case management system provider, who require this information to do our work.

-We also store some personal information in paper files held in locked filing cabinets in our offices.
-We have a Data Protection Policy to ensure that our staff are aware of their obligation to handle data securely and setting out our procedures in the event there is a data breach.
+We also store some personal information in paper files held in locked filing cabinets.
+We have an Information Governance and Data Protection Policy to ensure that our staff are aware of their obligation to handle data securely, including if they require to work remotely, and setting out our procedures in the event there is a data breach.

-We use several online tools in order to publicise and run our professional training and public legal education programme, including Eventbrite, SurveyMonkey and MailChimp.
-The data you provide through those tools are securely stored there, and again, access is restricted to only members of our staff and those service providers who require this information to do our work.
+We use a range of online and communication tools in order to offer remote services, including legal advice, training and legal education, as well as to accept payments and donations.
+These include (but are not limited to) Microsoft 365, Zoom, Eventbrite, Paypal, JustGiving and MailChimp.
+The data you provide through those tools are securely stored there, and access is restricted to only members of our staff and those service providers who require this information to do our work.

 How long will we store this information?

 We will only store your information for as long as necessary, or as long as we are required to do so by law.
 This will usually be set out in the specific information we give you when we take your consent.